Article thumbnail

 • Cactus KF36 (Vivtar 285HV)

-These speedlights above are have IGBT triggered power control which result in shorter durations for lower power discharges.
-I also performed tests on these units:
+These speedlights employ IGBT triggered power control, resulting in shorter durations for lower power discharges.
+Additionally, I conducted tests on the following units:

 • Broncolor Flashman floor pack with Pulso 2 head (1800Ws symmetric)